Skip to content

 SSH Certificate Authority

-Watchgrid includes a built-in SSH Certificate Authority (CA) that issues short-lived certificates — eliminating the need to manage authorized_keys files across your fleet.
+Watchgrid includes a built-in SSH Certificate Authority (CA) that issues short-lived certificates, so you don't have to maintain authorized_keys files on every device.

 How It Works